ericrasmussen/chromaticleaves/posts/postmonkey_python_mailchimp_api.markdown

 server-side PHP.
 It's entirely possible that my general approach to an API wrapper has missed edge cases that I wasn't able to test on my personal account or in the projects I've worked on for clients.
-If you are having trouble deciding on which wrapper to use, give PostMonkey a try, and if there is some dark corner of the MailChimp API that's missing, open an issue and I will do everything I can to address it.
+If you are having trouble deciding which wrapper to use, give PostMonkey a try.
+And if there is some dark corner of the MailChimp API that's missing, open an issue and I will do everything I can to address it.